lemonase/lemonase.github.io/content/about-me.md

 The breadth and depth of knowledge out there seems almost infinite;
 it is certainly more than any one person can fit in their head, yet there is always the opportunity to carve out your own section and improve it.
-Thanks for listening to my TED talk :laughing:
+Anyways thanks for listening to my TED talk :laughing:

 ## Areas of interest
 A couple of areas that I gravitate towards are Linux/Unix,